chiayenho/WiDS-Datathon-2022/README.md

 # WiDS-Datathon-2022
 I attended the WiDS Datathon 2022 competition, the first machine learning competition I joined.

-The main goal is to predict building energy consumption by analyzing differences in building energy efficiency.
+The main goal is to predict building energy consumption by analyzing differences in building energy efficiency and weather variables.
+Accurate predictions of energy consumption can help policymakers target retrofitting efforts to maximize emissions reductions.

 ### For data exploration part:
 I created some plots to understand the data distribution and correlation better.
 Further, I made some new features based on my understanding.